williamd1618/cf4j/README.md

 as well as a tightly defined interfaced for a _Cache_.

 __Configuration__

+Configuration can be done manually/expressively via the `CacheAccessor#addConfiguration` method to be built up statically in code, or it can be done in a more resilient fashion by configuring via config file.

 Currently done in json, there will be support yaml support in the near future.

 ```